jiannan-xu/Replication/README.md

 ## Data

-1. Raw data:
+1. Raw data

 `annotated_tweets_w_text.csv` includes the raw data used in the paper.
 This data contains information about [COVID-HATE (CH)](http://claws.cc.gatech.edu/covid/).

 It is hard to locate or reconstruct the EA data used in the paper.
 However, it is a subset of the original data.
 The original data is available in the following links: [East-Asian Prejudice (EA)](https://zenodo.org/record/3816667#.YUJPkJ1KiUk)

-2. Indexes of implicit/explicit abuse:
+2. Indexes of implicit/explicit abuse

 [In question] `CH_Anti_Asian_hate_implicit_indexes.csv` and `CH_Anti_Asianhate_explicit_indexes.csv` include indexes of implicitly and explicitly hateful samples in the _Anti-Asian Hate_ class of the _CH_ dataset, respectively.
 These indexes correspond to indexes of the `annotated_tweets_w_text.csv` file from the original dataset.

 `EA_dev_hostile_implicit_ids.csv` and `EA_dev_hostile_explicit_ids.csv` include tweet ids of implicitly and explicitly hostile samples of the _EA-dev_ set.

 3. Random stopwords tweets

 Because the authors didn't include this txt file in the repository, I can only try to find some alternative.
 I found one data that might be a good substitute for this data set (http://help.sentiment140.com/for-students/).
 Then I included the text of 2000 random tweets, separated by double newlines.

 The data is a CSV with emoticons removed.
 Data file format has 6 fields: